lvermelle/ROS/ROS Tutorials.txt/4- Interact with its environment.md

 #### 3- Return to the base Automaticly
 Place TurtleBot anywhere in line of sight up to 3 meters from the docking station.

 Bingup the robot on server.
-On client:
+In two differents terminals on client:

 	$ roslaunch kobuki_auto_docking minimal.launch --screen
 	$ roslaunch kobuki_auto_docking activate.launch --screen